Upland Advocacy

 Timeline

-The Team
+Team

 Me (Lead Product Designer)

-Ibadat Shaney (Product Owner)
+Ibadat Shaney (Product Manager)

 Suhail Amhed (Lead Business Analyst)